 Scientists studied brain activities in laboratory mice.
 Neurons in two areas of the cortex – neocortical layer 5 and a part of the hippocampus – were ‘silenced’ in the mice’s brains.

 Deactivation of neurons in these brain regions woke up lab mice for at least three hours longer every day.
-If mice have two hours lifespan, it means they gained three full months of ‘awake’ time over their lifespans.
+If mice have a 24-hour lifespan, it means they gained three full months of ‘awake’ time over their lifespans.
 In human terms, this would equate to about ten years.

 Professor Vladyslav Vyazovskiy, Head of Sleep, Brain and Behaviour Laboratory in the Department of Physiology, Anatomy, and Genetics and a member of Sleep and Circadian Neuroscience Institute (SCNi), a co-corresponding author on the paper, said, “The cortex is a highly complex structure, both anatomically and functionally, and is therefore difficult to study; and this is why we think its role in sleep control was previously overlooked.
 The effects on sleep of cortical silencing offer a novel and fresh perspective on the mechanisms of sleep control, and has the strong potential to transform the field of sleep neurobiology.”